vvfacc/EngineDynamics/README.md

 ## 5. How to use: piston_kinematics.py
-This script shows an investigation of the engine kinematics with an assumptions of constant velocity
+This script shows an investigation of engine kinematics with constant velocity and geometric inputs

 Run